cyberbotics/webots-doc/reference/supervisor.md

 The "WEBOTS\_HOME/projects/robots/ipr/worlds/ipr\_cube.wbt" project shows how to use these functions to do this.

+> **note**: The returned pointers are valid during one time step only as memory will be deallocated at the next time step.

 #### Description

 The `wb_supervisor_node_get_center_of_mass()` function returns the position of